graphql-mocks/graphql-mocks/packages/docs/docs/paper/technical-notes.md

 ## Storage & Immutability

-GraphQL Paper uses `immer` under the hood to be able to handle changes and optimize sharing references in a reference tree for unchanged portions. `Document`s and `DocumentStore`s are considered stale-on-arrival which means they should not be directly edited.
+GraphQL Paper uses `immer` under the hood to be able to handle changes and optimize sharing references for unchanged portions in a object tree. `Document`s and `DocumentStore`s are considered stale-on-arrival which means they should not be directly edited.
 There are safeguards in place that try and prevent editing a document or store outside of a *Mutate Transaction*.
-Immutability also allows versions sharing the the same Document Key to be compared.
+This immutability also allows versioning the `DocumentStore` and `Document`s.
+Comparing different versions of documents is also possible based on their Document Keys.

 ## Documents